Roopana/Hadoop-Data-Partitioning-Analysis/README.md

 * Clone the git repository
 * In the same location where the repository is cloned, run "sh /zeroes_and_ones_Hadoop/bin/deploy.sh -h" to get the list of commands that need to be executed for each query.
 * Run the queries as required.
-For example echo   -l to load sales data to hdfs
+For example, "sh /zeroes_and_ones_Hadoop/bin/deploy.sh -l" to load sales data to hdfs

 ## Rollback Script
 * run "sh /zeroes_and_ones_Hadoop/bin/deploy.sh -d" to drop all views, databases and delete the data from HDFS and disk.